ppumkin/kstar.sharp/README.md

 ##Currently this Repository has these function##

  - Core inverter UDP communication read only
- - Parsing
+ - Parsing bytes/hex to C# Object Models
- - Cross platfomr SQlite implementation based on Xamarin.SQLite (Windows,*nix and Mac)
+ - Cross platform SQlite implementation based on Xamarin.SQLite (Windows,*nix and Mac)
- - Console application executable runnable in Windows and on Mono (Communicated with Inverter, udpates console and saves to database)
+ - Console application executable runnable in Windows and on Mono (Communicate with Inverter, udpates console and saves to database)
  - MVC 4 Dashboard.
 Runnable on IIS or XSP or anything you configure to run ASP.NET MVC

 ##Todo:##